-- Create a custom Identity Assertion Provider on your WebLogic Server application.
-See How to Develop a Custom Identity Assertion Provider in Developing Security Providers for WebLogic Server. - Configure the custom Identity Assertion Provider to support the Cert token type and make Cert the active token type.
-See How to Create New Token Types in Developing Security Providers for WebLogic Server. - 3.
+- 1. Create a custom Identity Assertion Provider on your WebLogic Server application.
+See "How to Develop a Custom Identity Assertion Provider" in Developing Security Providers for Oracle WebLogic Server. - 2.
+Configure the custom Identity Assertion Provider to support the Cert token type and make Cert the active token type.
+See "How to Create New Token Types" in Developing Security Providers for Oracle WebLogic Server. - 3.
 Set clientCertProxy to True in the web.xml deployment descriptor file for the Web application (or, if using a cluster, optionally set the Client Cert Proxy Enabled attribute to true for the whole cluster on the Administration Console Cluster-->Configuration-->General tab).
 The clientCertProxy attribute can be used with a third party proxy server, such as a load balancer or an SSL accelerator, to enable 2-way SSL authentication.
-For more information about the clientCertProxy attribute, see context-param in Developing Web Applications, Servlets and JSPs for WebLogic Server. - 4.
+For more information about the clientCertProxy attribute, see "context-param" in Developing Web Applications, Servlets, and JSPs for Oracle WebLogic Server. - 4.
 Once you have set clientCertProxy, be sure to use a connection filter to ensure that WebLogic Server accepts connections only from the machine on which the Apache Plug-In is running.
-See Using Network Connection Filters in Programming WebLogic Security. - 5.
+See "Using Network Connection Filters" in Programming Security for Oracle WebLogic Server. - 5.
 Web server plug-ins require a trusted Certificate Authority file in order to use SSL between the plug-in and WebLogic Server.
-Use Sun Microsystems' keytool utility to export a trusted a.
+Use Sun Microsystems' keytool utility to export a trusted Certificate Authority file from the DemoTrust.jks keystore file that resides in WL_HOME/server/lib. - a.
 To extract the wlsdemoca file, for example, use the command: